Jo Inge Berget

-Jo Inge Berget (born 11 September 1990) is a Norwegian professional footballer who plays as a forward for Swedish club Malmö FF.
+Jo Inge Berget (born 11 September 1990) is a Norwegian professional footballer who plays as a forward for Norwegian side Sarpsborg 08.
 He has played professionally in his homeland, Italy, Wales, Scotland, Sweden and the United States, and made his debut for the Norway national team in 2012.

 Club career

 Early career

-Berget started his career at Lyn and played twice before left the club.
+Berget hails from Gran.
+He started his senior career at Lyn and played twice before left the club.
 He signed a reported three-year contract with Udinese in July 2008.
 The club also signed team-mate Odion Ighalo and they started out playing in the Primavera U20 team.

 In March 2009, he was loaned back to Lyn until 2 August.
 In December 2009, he was loaned to Strømsgodset for one year.
 In January 2011, his loan was extended to 31 December 2011, but the loan deal was terminated when Berget was sold to Molde in July 2011.

 Molde

 Berget signed a three-year deal with Molde in September 2011.
 Berget made his debut for Molde in a 1–0 win home against Lillestrøm, replacing Mattias Moström in the 74th minute.
 He scored his first goal in the title-deciding match against Tromsø, where Molde FK celebrated the first league championship in the history of the club.
 Molde won the 2013 Norwegian Cup after rivals Rosenborg was defeated 4–2 in the final.
 Jo Inge Berget scored Molde's 2–2 equalizing goal in the 71st minute of the game.